dasilva333/TowerGhostForDestiny/CONTRIBUTING.md

 If you would like to contribute in other ways here's a few that need improvements.

--package the project for Windows Store (.appx package)
+- package the project for Windows Store (.appx package)

--Create a new splash screen for the mobile app
+- Create a new splash screen for the mobile app

--Maintain the Sets items and making sure they are up to date and include everything it should
+- Maintain the Sets items and making sure they are up to date and include everything it should

--Browse through the code for the keyword: TODO and get those fixed
+- Browse through the code for the keyword: TODO and get those fixed